microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 ## 3.

 The flat, black colored line should appear directly beneath the colored line.
 The black line measures the micro:bit acceleration.
+And the colored line measures micro:bit simulator acceleration.

 Run the acceleration experiment by vigarously moving the plate in any direction or move the object below the micro:bit (such as a table).